Joquori1/RazersEdge/README.md

 ### Project Overview

-The Razors Edge Data Visualization web application is a class project for the <a href="https://kingslanduniversity.com/full-stack-developer-program/">Kingsland University Full Stack Developer Program*.</a>
+The Razors Edge Data Visualization web application is a class project for the <a href="https://kingslanduniversity.com/full-stack-developer-program/">Kingsland University Full Stack Developer Program. *</a>

 Our web application leverages charting libraries to build charts, graphs and maps using datasets pulled from a series of APIs.
 <br>